What is cholesterol and how can you reduce it

 The term ‘gut feeling’ originally came about because our gut is sensitive to emotions, stress, anxiety and depression – these all have a direct effect on the digestive tract.

-“Our gut health reflects our lifestyle habits, so making healthier lifestyle choices when we can is one of the best ways to avoid preventable ill-health.
-Looking at what we put into our mouths is a good place to start, so eating lots of fibre-rich food every day should be first on the list!
+Our gut health reflects our lifestyle habits, so making healthier lifestyle choices, when we can, is one of the best ways to avoid preventable ill-health.
+Looking at what we put into our mouths is a good place to start, so eating lots of fibre-rich food every day should be first on the list.

-“Fruit, vegetables and wholegrains, such as brown rice, whole-wheat bread and breakfast cereals, oats and barley are excellent sources of fibre that move through the gut quickly – helping us stay regular”, says AXA Health's Senior Physiologist, Raj Kundhi.
+Fruit, vegetables and wholegrains, such as brown rice, whole-wheat bread and breakfast cereals, oats and barley are excellent sources of fibre that move through the gut quickly – helping us stay regular.

 The shorter the time that waste (poo) is left in the colon, the less likely the bowel is to be exposed to toxic chemicals which may contribute to an increased risk of bowel cancer.

-These vitamin, mineral, and fibre-rich wholefoods also contain anti-oxidants, which can help protect against cell damage.
+These vitamin, mineral, and fibre-rich wholefoods also contain antioxidants, which can help protect against cell damage.

-“Eating a variety of brightly coloured plant foods ensures that plenty of important antioxidants are included in your diet”, says Raj.
+Eating a variety of brightly coloured plant foods ensures that plenty of important antioxidants are included in your diet.

-Fibre-rich sources of antioxidant vitamins
+What foods contain sources of antioxidant vitamins?

-Found in carrots, red peppers, tomatoes, pumpkins, spinach, kale, broccoli, watermelon, mango and corn.
+Carotenoids Found in carrots, red peppers, tomatoes, pumpkins, spinach, kale, broccoli, watermelon, mango and corn.

 >Try our spinach and courgette lasagne recipe

-Found in green leafy vegetables, beans, lentils, nuts and wholegrains.
+Folate Found in green leafy vegetables, beans, lentils, nuts and wholegrains.

-Vitamin C is found in broccoli, cabbage, spinach, citrus fruits, red and green peppers, kiwi fruit, strawberries, sweet potatoes and tomatoes.
+Vitamin C Vitamin C is found in broccoli, cabbage, spinach, citrus fruits, red and green peppers, kiwi fruit, strawberries, sweet potatoes and tomatoes.

 >Try our crustless quiche recipe

-Vitamin E is found in nuts, seeds, wheatgerm, whole grains and avocados.
+Vitamin E Vitamin E is found in nuts, seeds, wheatgerm, whole grains and avocados.

-Digestive system-friendly foods
+Digestive system-friendly food and drink

 Water